Skip to content

 • Ref: docs/crimsonland-exe/main-menu.md

-• Play Game panel (state 1): implemented (mode buttons, player-count dropdown, tooltips, F1 times-played overlay).
+• Play Game panel (state 1): implemented (mode buttons, player-count dropdown, tooltips, debug-gated F1 times-played overlay).

 • Code: src/crimson/game/__init__.py (PlayGameMenuView)